blackbuck/blackbuck.github.io/content/posts/parser-combinators.md

 # The Call to Adventure

- **<mark style="background: #FFF3A3A6;">Skip this if you're here just for the parser combinattor part :)</mark>**
+ **<mark style="background: #FFF3A3A6;">Skip this if you're here just for the parser generator part :)</mark>**

  If I had a list of disappointments for the year 2025, the first entry would be my college not offering the Compiler Design course in 6th semester.
 I mean, why shouldn't they?
 So what if they've clearly stated in the scheme that they'll be offering it in the 8th semester?
 Unable to digest the fact that I wasn't in 8th semester already, I decided to do something myself.
 And so, I started learning how to make my own compiler.
 To my surprise, it wasn't an easy task.
 Most "tutorials" on compiler design just sort of skip on the most basic phase: building a lexer and a parser.
 For the sake of "simplicity," they instead focus on more important tasks at hand.
 It was indeed disheartening.
 I mean, what's the point of learning something if I don't even know how it is supposed to work.

 And so, I did.
 I got together a simple lexer and parser and made it to spit out a parse tree.
 But that was it.
 All that rage for nothing.
-A day or two later, I stumbled upon a Wikipedia article on parser combinators (I don't know how I got there)
+A day or two later, I stumbled upon a Wikipedia article on parser generators (I don't know how I got there)

 If I had a list for all the interesting things that happened to me in the year 2025, the first entry would be the discovery of parser combinators.